-Day of the week Delivery of programme Monday A whole-school singing style worship assembly is delivered by class teachers to teach the children the weekly hymn linked to the theme wherever possible.
-Tuesday Whole School Worship These are delivered by class teachers on a rota basis.
+Day of the week Delivery of programme Monday Whole School Worship These are delivered by class teachers on a rota basis.
 The themes for these assemblies are linked to the weekly theme and are differentiated appropriate to pupils' ages.
 A hymn, prayer and reflection time are included.
-Wednesday Whole School Worship Headteacher or the Worship Warriors to further explore the weekly theme differentiated appropriate to pupils' ages.
+Tuesday A whole-school singing style worship assembly is delivered by class teachers to teach the children the weekly hymn linked to the theme wherever possible.
+Wednesday Whole School Worship Led by staff to further explore the weekly theme differentiated appropriate to pupils' ages.

 A hymn, prayer and reflection time are included.
 Thursday A whole-school assembly is delivered by visiting clergy either from the Church of St Peter and St Paul, the North Curry and Curland Methodist Church or the North Curry Baptist Church.
 Once a month the 'Open the Book' clergy team come in to lead worship alongside the Year 6 children.
 Friday A whole-school celebration assembly is delivered by the headteacher or member of the SLT or each class on an annual rolling programme.